TJ Friedl Player Props: Reds vs. Dodgers

 - The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have a 4.51 team ERA that ranks 21st among all MLB pitching staffs.
+- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.49).

-- Dodgers pitchers combine to give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Dodgers pitchers combine to give up the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
-He has a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.
+- Grove makes the start for the Dodgers, his 11th of the season.
+He is 2-2 with a 6.19 ERA and 53 strikeouts through 56 2/3 innings pitched.

-- In his last time out on Sunday, the righty went 3 2/3 innings against the Texas Rangers, allowing eight earned runs while surrendering eight hits.
+- His most recent time out came on Tuesday against the Toronto Blue Jays, when the righty tossed 4 2/3 innings, surrendering two earned runs while allowing eight hits.

-- In six games this season, the 23-year-old has an ERA of 6.75, with 6.8 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- The 26-year-old has amassed an ERA of 6.19, with 8.4 strikeouts per nine innings, in 13 games this season.
+Opponents have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.